-The theory is that those organizations with superior capability to execute strategy will win – whether they are the armed forces or a business.
+The overall theory is that those organizations with superior capability to execute strategy will win – whether they are the armed forces or a business.

-Whilst capability based planning has long been the tool of trade for military planners and strategists, consultants and enterprise architects, it hasn’t yet been widely understood or adopted in the broader community.
+Whilst capability-based planning has long been the tool of trade for military planners and strategists, consultants and enterprise architects, it hasn’t yet been widely understood or adopted in the broader community.

 What is a Capability?

 So, a business capability is described by more than just the people perspective; it includes the process and physical perspective.
 In other words, a business capability can describe the processes involved, the physical objects used, and the people roles and skills required as well.

-- prioritizing the changes required; and
+- Prioritize the changes required

 It’s a top-down, whole-of-organization approach.
-It breaks through departmental silos by shifting away from a functional view to a capability view.
+It breaks through departmental silos by shifting from a functional view to a capability view.

 It focuses directly on what an organization needs to do to execute its strategy.